razem-io/plingding/README.md

 ## Building from Source

-To build the application from source, run:
+To build the application for your current platform, run:

 ```
 cargo build --release